No Knead Same Day Batard (Hybrid Method)

 I was expecting some friends coming over and needed some crusty bread ASAP.
+This no knead same day batard was a life saver.

 So crunchy, super light inside, absolutely delicious.